 The library was set up in an office in the Legg Block.
 The reading room was open days and evenings to both men and women.
-The library was non-denominational, open to all classes, sexes and to workers in all industries.
+The library was non-denominational, open to all classes, sexes and workers in all industries.
 The first trustees truly wanted everyone to join.

 The library’s first book order was an offer of $155 for the contents of another library (the Petheram).
 Within a year the reading room boasted a collection of 2,162 books with 800 on loan, 11 daily newspapers, 22 weekly papers and 11 monthly magazines.

 In 1885 a parcel of land across Genesee Street from Legg Hall became available for $2,000.
-The directors raised the money within 24 hours.
-The following year a local attorney, Benoni Lee, died and willed the Association his tiny lot and brick office building known as the Sphinx, which bordered on the newly purchased land.
+The trustees raised the money within 24 hours.
+The following year a local attorney, Benoni Lee, died and willed the Association his tiny lot and brick office building known as the Sphinx, which bordered the newly purchased land.

 The highly reputable firm of Green & Wicks of Buffalo, NY was hired to design the new building.
-On April 12, 1888 the work began and once again money was needed to pay for the construction.
-Again the residents of Skaneateles rallied round their library and raised the $18,000 needed for construction.
+On April 12, 1888 the work began, and once again money was needed to pay for the construction.
+Again the residents of Skaneateles rallied ’round their library and raised the $18,000 needed for construction.

-However, the project was not without controversy, seeing as the library was being built on the land next to the Sphinx.
-The board of directors were divided as to what to do with the building.
+The project was not without controversy, seeing as the library was being built on the land next to the Sphinx.
+The board of trustees were divided as to what to do with the building.
 Some felt that it should remain intact, while others thought it was a blot on the horizon and should be torn down.
-The pro-Sphinx camp prevailed, and Green & Wicks came up with a design to incorporate the Sphinx with the design of the new library.
+The pro-Sphinx camp prevailed, and Green & Wicks came up with a design to incorporate the Sphinx with the new library.
 However, the Sphinx was to remain a law office, and the tenant who was using it did not want a library entrance through his office.
 Thus it remained for more than 90 years.
 It was not until 1987 that a doorway was created linking the two buildings, making the Sphinx a part of the library and thereby giving a home to the children’s collection.

 The new building was dedicated on February 27, 1890.
 The occasion was presided over by William Marvin, the Association President, who spoke and then introduced a very special guest speaker, the Director of the New York State Library, none other than Melvil Dewey (the creator of the Dewey Decimal System).
 Dewey spoke at length – one and a half hours – to a rapt audience.